no-0-name/blog-site-django/README.md

 ## Features

 - User registration and authentication
-- Create and read blog posts
+- Create accounts, comments and posts
 - User-friendly and responsive interface
 - Easy to navigate and interact with
 - Database powered by Postgresql